maxi114/100daysofcode-challenge/Log.md

 DAY 4: JANUARY 4TH, 2018

-TODAYS PROGRESS: finished the project i am thinking of what to do next, I added sound to my timer THOUGHTS:its not the best looking timer but it functions and ill be using it to time myself
+TODAYS PROGRESS: We had a snow day today so i didnt go to school which gave me more time to work on my project, finished the project I am thinking of what to do next, I added sound to my timer and I will probably start a game project tomorrow.
+THOUGHTS:its not the best looking timer but it functions and ill be using it to time myself